 The MLRC oversees and advises the ERMC on market and liquidity risk exposures.
 It formulates, implements and monitors compliance with the NTMA Market and Liquidity Risk Polices, including the consideration and recommendation, where appropriate, of any proposed changes and ensures that all appropriate actions are taken in respect of relevant policy or any breaches.
+It reviews proposals and risk assessments in respect of new treasury products and processes, or material changes to existing products and processes.
 It reports relevant market risk and liquidity risk exposures and details to the ERMC.